calluna-lt3/pssh/README.md

 pssh
 * file propagation/mirroring over openssh

-STATE: mirrors all files in HOST dir to TARGET dir, monitors and copies those changes:w
+STATE: mirrors all files in HOST dir to TARGET dir, monitors and copies those changes
        does all of this locally

 TODO: